bartlamboo/tl-rocky/README.md

 Seeing that this thinlinc instance is made available over the internet via https you might your own certificates. (self signed are available by default)
+You can also use the volume mounts for these certificates as can be seen by the example in the docker compose file. (thinlinc-rocky.yaml)

 ```console
 docker cp mydomain.com.crt tl-rocky:/opt/thinlinc/etc/tlwebaccess/server.crt